 Electric Nectar: Lilac Futurism

 How do you make wildflower mead taste even more floral?
 Steep it in several pounds of lilac flowers, that's how!
 In the early summer of 2020 I had the choice of picking a gajillion apple blossoms or a gajillion lilac flowers.
 The latter is much much easier to harvest, and just as bountiful throughout the Keweenaw.
-I headed out to a local abandoned farmstead and grabbed ten gallons of blossoms and stems, probably the weirdest thing I've ever stuffed into a 5-gallon bucket.
+I grabbed ten gallons of blossoms and stems, probably the weirdest thing I've ever stuffed into a 5-gallon bucket.
 From that, I picked each flower off the stem to prevent getting too much woody flavor in my mead.
 In the end I wound up with three gallons of flowers and two very nice smelling hands.

 I dumped boiling water all over the flowers and let them steep for a day or two.
 Not gonna lie, it smelled kinda rank.
 Once things cooled, I added about 2/3 of a gallon of honey.
 With yeast and time working their magic, I just had to wait until November 2020 to bottle it.
 The mead is showing great promise and I look forward to it mellowing after a bit more aging.

 All of my meads are part of my Electric Nectar series.
 The artwork on each bottle is from Hugh Ferriss' future-predicting book, The Metropolis of Tomorrow.
 It's a lilac future for this one!
 12% ABV, three gallons in total.